nestoca/.github/profile/README.md

 We're always learning, growing, and improving.
 We embrace new technologies, methodologies, and ideas to ensure we're delivering the best possible service.

 ### Collaboration
 Teamwork makes the dream work.
-We collaborate closely across all departments to ensure that every part of Nesto.ca is working seamlessly together.
+We collaborate closely across all departments to ensure that every part of nesto.ca is working seamlessly together.

 ## Join Us! 🤝